 Additionally, at the opening reception, the winners of the Ehlers and Coladarci Arts Scholarships (dancer Leah Suskind and soprano Sophia Grace Donelan, respectively) were introduced and recognized for their achievements.

-Here are some PHOTOS from the reception:
+Here are some PHOTOS from the opening reception:

 Morris Arts gratefully acknowledges support for this exhibit from: